jsloop42/dreamlisp/README.md

   (- n 1))
 ```

-Here `inc/1` and `dec/1` are two functions which takes a argument `n` and increments or decrements by one.
-The string given after the argument is the doc string.
+Here `inc/1` and `dec/1` are two functions which take an argument `n` and increments or decrements by one.
+The string given after the argument is the docstring.

 Note: When using the REPL, on a line break the expression will be evaluated.
 We can define the function without line breaks or we can load from a file.